 - Filtration and Pressure –The materials used to create foam pass through a multistage filtration process, designed to eliminate any unwanted components from the mixture.
-The better these ingredients are filtered, the better the foam quality will be, as there will be less “junk” interfering in the bonding process, which lowers the quality of the final product.
+The better these ingredients are filtered, the better the foam quality will be, as there will be less “junk” interfering in the bonding process.
 The speed and pressure that these materials travel through the filters have a large impact on foam quality as well.
-Too much pressure during a specific phase can create “blow holes” in the foam, while too little pressure can create dense pockets.
-A mistake in filtration or the pressures used in the mixing process will often result in a poor performing foam (known as off-spec foam).
+Too much pressure can create “blow holes” in the foam, while too little pressure can create dense pockets.
+A mistake in the filtration or pressures used in the mixing process will often result in a poor performing foam (known as off-spec foam).

 - Pure Recipe – Great foam manufacturers take every precaution to keep their ingredients pure while crafting their foams.
 Other foam manufacturers have been caught loading their foams with heavy but cheap fillers such as clay.
 This process increases the foam’s density, lowers the manufacturing cost, and ultimately lowers the comfort and durability of the final product.

 - Material quality – There are many ingredients that go into the making of a great foam, and just like baking a cake, the better ingredients you use, the better quality the final product will be.
 In the case of foam, one example is the grade of polyol used; a higher grade will ensure a stronger bond and better cell structure, offering you improved comfort and product life.
 Foam without a strong bond won’t stand the test of time, even though it might weigh in at an appropriate density.

 While the weight or density of a piece of foam can be a key indicator of the product’s quality, it’s only one consideration.
 A high-density product prepared with lower-quality ingredients, inferior equipment or using a quicker manufacturing process can still weigh the same as a high-quality, high-density foam – but it will never perform the same.